citelao/sensible/_coffee_shop/6-traditional.md

 And we learn about new bugs, new exploits, and new backdoors all the time.
 There are podcasts about it.
 In fact, two 2018 papers revealed theoretical attacks that exposed everything on almost *every* computer from the last 20 years---Spectre and Meltdown<!-- https://en.wikipedia.org/wiki/Meltdown_(security_vulnerability)#Affected_hardware, clean up this stat-->.

 But it turns out that most attacks don't rely on these vulnerabilities.
 In 2017, at most 10% of corporate breaches exploited a new vulnerability<!-- Verizon Reveals Cyber-Attack Trends in Data Breach Report -->.
 In fact, many of these exploits come from companies auditing and testing themselves<!-- project zero -->.
+Despite being possible for two decades, those 2018 vulnerabilities that exposed theoretically everything on everyone's systems have probably never been exploited<!-- https://en.wikipedia.org/wiki/Meltdown_(security_vulnerability)#Mitigation -->.

 And it turns out that most computer companies today proactively defend against these attacks.
 At least for your Macs, Window PCs, and Linux boxes---if your software is up to date, you should be protected.<!-- WannaCry, eg -->